hello-damiro/calculator/readme.md

 The Odin Project - JS Foundation Final Project

-## Warning!
-This is a work in progress

 LIVE SITE [HERE](https://hello-damiro.github.io/calculator)

 **Day 1:** Prepared environment and initial files.
 Design and conceptualize calculator on figma.
 Struggled with key press effect with CSS grid.
 Started with JS and designed pseudo code.